mcu-tools/mcuboot/docs/design.md

 ### [New swaps (non-resumes)](#new-swaps-non-resumes)

-For new swaps, mcuboot must inspect a collection of fields to determine which swap operation to perform.
+For new swaps, MCUboot must inspect a collection of fields to determine which swap operation to perform.

 The image trailers records are structured around the limitations imposed by